 If the bride and groom have set a dress code for their wedding, it’s important that you respect this and stick to it.
 However, if you’re feeling unsure about the dress code it’s better to ask the couple for a little more detail otherwise, you’ll stick out like a sore thumb at their celebration.

 If a wedding hat is a little out of your comfort zone, make sure you choose one that you feel comfortable in for the duration of the day or we stock an impressive variety of hair fascinators for weddings which can be worn as an alternative.

 Choose a hat that suits your style, shape and height.
 If you’re tall, opt for a hat with a wider brim, while if you’re shorter, opt for a smaller design.
 You should also make sure your hat is smaller than the mother of the bride and groom – it’s important within social situations that your hat doesn’t take the attention away from the hosts.
 The time of day also dictates the size of a wedding hat – mornings are reserved for larger, more elaborate brims while the evenings are designed for smaller, simpler styles.

 Traditionally, guests embellish their hats with flowers, feathers and any other decorative accessories on the right-hand side of the hat.
 Don’t forget, as wedding hats are considered part of your outfit you do not need to remove them when going inside a building, while the man must.
 If you do decide to remove your hat, ensure that the lining is hidden and instead is held facing towards you.

 Similarly, to waiting for the father of the bride to remove their jacket, ladies must wait until the mother of bride has removed their occasion hat or fascinator until you take yours off.
-The Mother of Bride can shop our wedding hats right here with a big choice of colours to find that perfect hat to match with your wedding outfit
+Shop our mother of the bride hats right here with a big choice of colours to find that perfect hat to match with your wedding outfit